hmatejx/AoC64/README.md

 - **Memory reuse**: if you don't need some data anymore (e.g. input already parsed), use its memory location for storing other data.
 - **No recursion**: explicit stacks/queues for DFS/BFS.
 - **24-bit integers**: `_BitInt(24)` was a sweet spot for some cases because a 32 bit int would waste too much memory.
+- **Avoid division**: integer division on the 6510 is emulated in software and costs hundreds of cycles.
+Prefer bit-shifts (>>), masks (&), and other tricks for divisors that are powers of two.
 - **REU as lifeline**: with `reucpy.h`, bulk copy and zeroing operations are possible; without it, several later puzzles simply wouldn't fit into memory.

 ---